geekysuavo/pca-utils/README.md

 By default, the **pca-utils** binaries will be installed into _/usr/bin_, and their manual pages will be installed into _/usr/share/man/man1_.
 If you need to install somewhere else, you'll need to modify the Makefile.

+For more information on how to use the **pca-utils** binaries, please consult the manual pages.

 ## Licensing